jhades/angular2-redux-store/README.md

-WARNING: this repo is Deprecated.
+WARNING: this repo is deprecated.
 If looking to integrate Angular 2 and Redux, have a look at [ng2-redux](https://github.com/angular-redux/ng2-redux).

 # Angular 2 Redux Store